scipy-lectures/scientific-python-lectures/intro/summary-exercises/optimize-fit.rst

 decompose them in a sum of Gaussian functions where each function represents the contribution of a target hit by the laser beam.

-Therefore, we use the ``scipy.optimize`` module to fit a waveform to one or a sum of Gaussian functions.
+Therefore, we use the :mod:`scipy.optimize` module to fit a waveform to one or a sum of Gaussian functions.

 .. _first_step: